Back Pain (Frequently Asked Questions)California Pain Medicine Center

 Platelet rich plasma (PRP) can treat many causes of low back pain.
 Sacroiliac joint pain can respond well to regenerative techniques.
 Facet joint arthritis is also commonly treated with PRP.

-Physical therapy is a mainstay of most treatment for lower back pain.
+Physical therapy is a mainstay of most treatments for lower back pain.
 It is used in conjunction with all other treatments and helps stabilize the back and strengthen your core muscles.
 Proper stretching and health maintenance is key in reducing recurrences of back pain.

 Physical modalities such as heating pads and ice packs are part of the integrative care for back pain.
 Other treatments include ultrasound, transcutaneous electrical stimulations (TENS) units, and chiropractic care.